-- a random drug screen indicates a positive result for one or more substances - a student discloses use once they are told to provide a urine sample - a student refuses to consent to or "cannot provide" a drug screen within 30 minutes of the request - a third-party (i.e. peer, parent/guardian) informs the staff of a student's suspected relapse - a student tampers with or manipulates a drug test
+- a random drug screen indicates a positive result for one or more substances that have not been previously reported; - a student discloses use after a urine sample is requested; - a student refuses to consent to or "cannot provide" a drug screen within 30 minutes of the request - a third-party (i.e. peer, parent/guardian) informs the staff of a student's suspected relapse - a student tampers with or manipulates a drug test or is known to consume a masking or cleansing agent in an attempt to provide a negative screen.

-When a student is struggling with their recovery and/or is not effectively working through the stages of change:
+When it is determined by the recovery counselor that a student is struggling with their recovery and/or is not effectively working through the stages of change:

 - The principal will be notified and a team meeting will be held as soon as possible to discuss the nature and severity of the student's use.
-In some cases, the principal may excuse a student from school until a team meeting can be scheduled. - The recovery counselor will assess the student's motivation to maintain sobriety and willingness and commitment to remain at Independence Academy.
+In some cases, the principal may excuse a student from school until a team meeting can be scheduled (see Emergency Removal). - The recovery counselor will assess the student's motivation to maintain sobriety and willingness and commitment to remain at Independence Academy.
 The student's individual recovery plan will be updated and/or revised to meet the student's needs which may include a period of time away from Independence Academy to focus more intently on the issues surrounding their use. - The student may be suspended from school with the stipulation of successfully completing inpatient/outpatient treatment before returning to school. - Privileges during the school day (i.e. use of cell phone, going outside) may be revoked due to the concerns of the students high-risk behavior.

-It should be noted that it is possible for a student to be suspended for a first time relapse due to circumstances and severity of the relapse, even if the student selfreports the relapse.
+It should be noted that it is possible for a student to be suspended for a first time relapse due to circumstances and severity of the relapse, even if the student self-reports the relapse.
 Additionally, individual circumstances surrounding a relapse may require that the student be sent for a crisis evaluation and/or emergency treatment.
-The principal reserves the right to terminate a student's enrollment at Independence Academy at any time due to ongoing or continued substance use.
+The principal reserves the right to terminate a student's enrollment at Independence

+Academy at any time due to ongoing or continued substance use as it jeopardizes the integrity of the recovery community.